 Ed “NJWeedman” Forchion sold what he called the first NJ referendum legal sale of cannabis at midnight January 1st to ring in the New Year.

-The NJ referendum, which garnered 67 percent of the vote, said that it would go into effect today, January 1, 2021.
-It did not say it would be hampered if enabling legislation did not pass the legislature.
+The NJ referendum said that it would go into effect today, January 1, 2021.
+It did not say it would be hampered if enabling legislation did not become law.

-Those trying to play it safe though should continue to avoid making their possession of street cannabis publicly known.
+Those trying to play it safe should continue to avoid making their possession of street cannabis known.

 “As far as I’m concerned, marijuana becomes legal.
 I’m unfurling this big banner at midnight tonight.
 This is the citizen’s dispensary,” NJWeedman told the gathered crowd.